Whether you embrace a chatbot for your website or not, technology that automates much of what we do is taking over.

 Chatbots can scale up your business, reach a wider audience, effectively answering queries that you otherwise missed or delayed in responding to on emails & phone calls.

-Could Chatbots for your
+Are Chatbots a bad idea for your Website?

 Despite all of this, it’s crucial to remember just how much damage a chatbot can cause to your brand.
 Even the most advanced systems cannot handle a change in direction of conversation or pick up on the tone or users and react accordingly.